chriskrycho/async-trpl-fun/notes/_index.md

 >
 > If a `JoinHandle` is dropped, then the task continues running in the background and its return value is lost.

 This is an important distinction.
 The behavior of the task when *dropped* is the same as it is for `std::thread::JoinHandle`, *and* it is safe for cancellation.
-Cancellation is a distinct concept from `Drop`.
+Cancellation is a distinct concept from `Drop`, *even though `Drop` is the key way to perform cancellation*.
 Cancellation is sometimes implicit, e.g. the result of joining a couple tasks and accepting the first one to finish (e.g. `tokio::select!(future_a, future_b).

 On the one hand, it is to the community’s credit that there is detailed documentation of cancellation safety (e.g. in [the `tokio::select!` documentation](https://docs.rs/tokio/latest/tokio/macro.select.html)).
 On the other hand, it seems like a fairly obvious footgun!
 It is also not 100% obvious to me whether “cancellation safety” _per se_ is actually rigorously defined.
 These seem fairly different, for example (_ibid._):